json420/degu/doc/tutorial.rst

     (status, reason, headers, body)

 The RGI *session* argument contains per-connection information.
-The same *session* instance is passed to the RGI request handler for all requests handled through a given connection.
-Under Degu, the *session* argument will be a :class:`degu.server.Session` instance.
+The same *session* instance is passed to your RGI request handler for all requests handled through a given connection.
+Under Degu, the *session* argument will always be an :class:`degu.server.Session` instance.

 The RGI *request* argument contains per-request information.
-A unique *request* instance will be passed to the RGI request handler for each request (regardless whether the requests are made through the same connection).
-Under Degu, the *request* argument will be a :class:`degu.server.Request` instance.
+A unique *request* instance is passed to your RGI request handler for each request (regardless whether the request was made through the same connection).
+Under Degu, the *request* argument will always be a :class:`degu.server.Request` instance.

-The RGI *api* argument exposes the standard RGI API.
+The RGI *api* argument exposes the standard RGI application API.
 In particular, it exposes the standard RGI :ref:`io-abstractions`, a set of classes used to construct HTTP request and response bodies.
-The same *api* argument should be passed to the RGI request handler for all requests handled through all connections.
-It should be an immutable object, ideally a ``namedtuple`` (this is the case is Degu).
+The same *api* argument is passed to your RGI request handler for all requests handled through all connections.
+Under Degu, the *api* argument will always be the :data:`degu.base.api` constant.

 As RGI request handlers will deal most with the *request* argument, it will be detailed here.